edmondthui/edmondthui/README.md

 # Hey, my name is Edmond Hui
-Currently, I am a software engineer at ExecOnline.
+Currently, I am a software engineer at Capital One.

 <!-- To succeed in my career switch I spent 80 - 100 hours a week learning new technologies and implementing them in projects.
  -->